Dameon1/spacedRepetition-server/README.md

 ## Application details

--Spanish Flash is an spaced repetition learning application to learn the Spanish language.
+- Spanish Flash is an spaced repetition learning application to learn the Spanish language.
--Create an account to keep track of your progress.
+- Create an account to keep track of your progress.
--User will be prompted with a word to translate into English.
+- User will be prompted with a word to translate into English.
--A text input field is given to the user to be able to input their answer.
+- A text input field is given to the user to be able to input their answer.
--If the answer is correct than the user will be displayed a "correct" response.
+- If the answer is correct than the user will be displayed a "correct" response.
--If the answer is incorrect than the user will be given the correct answer as a response.
+- If the answer is incorrect than the user will be given the correct answer as a response.
--As the learning process and the application progresses along, the questions will be displayed in an order that conforms to the space repetition learning, where correctly answered questions will not be displayed as often as the incorrectly answered questions.
+- As the learning process and the application progresses along, the questions will be displayed in an order that conforms to the space repetition learning, where correctly answered questions will not be displayed as often as the incorrectly answered questions.

 ## Where to find